khangPham-864/Convolution-Neural-Network/README.md

 **How to Run**
 Python
 1. Ensure Python and NumPy installed.
+2. Install VS Code.
+3. Install Python Extention in VS Code
-2. Download convolution_calculation.py file and run the simulation.
+4. Download convolution_calculation.py file and run the simulation on VS Code.

 MIPS
 1. Install MARS.